test-kitchen/kitchen-rackspace/README.md

     public_key_path: [PATH TO YOUR PUBLIC SSH KEY]
     rackspace_region: [A VALID RACKSPACE DC/REGION]
     wait_for: [NUM OF SECONDS TO WAIT BEFORE TIMING OUT, DEFAULT 600]
-    no_ssh_tcp_check: [DEFAULTS TO false, SKIPS TCP CHECK WHEN true]
+    no_ssh_tcp_check: [DEFAULTS TO 'false', SKIPS TCP CHECK WHEN 'true']
     no_ssh_tcp_check_sleep: [NUM OF SECONDS TO SLEEP IF no_ssh_tcp_check IS SET]
-    additional_networks: [LIST OF RACKSPACE NETWORK UUIDS, BESIDES PUBLICNET AND SERVICE NET]
+    networks: [LIST OF RACKSPACE NETWORK UUIDS, BESIDES PUBLICNET AND SERVICE NET]
     rackconnect_wait: ['true' IF USING RACKCONNECT TO WAIT FOR IT TO COMPLETE]
     servicelevel_wait: ['true' IF USING MANAGED SERVICE LEVEL AUTOMATION TO WAIT FOR IT TO COMPLETE]
     no_passwd_lock: ['true' IF FOG LIBRARY SHOULD NOT LOCK ROOT ACCOUNT]
-    servicenet: ['true' IF THE SERVICENET IP ADDRESS SHOULD BE USED TO CONNECT]
+    servicenet: [DEFAULTS TO 'true''false' IF THE SERVICENET SHOULD NOT BE INSTALLED]
-    ssh_network_name: [IF SET, WILL USE THE SPECIFIED NETWORK TO CONNECT]
+    ssh_network_name: [IF SET, WILL USE THE SPECIFIED NETWORK NAME!
+TO CONNECT]
-    connect_public_net: [DEFAULTS TO true, SET TO false TO PROVISION NO PUBLIC IP]
+    connect_public_net: [DEFAULTS TO 'true', SET TO 'false' TO PROVISION NO PUBLIC IP]

 Specifying ssh_network_name doesn't make sense unless you also provide at least one value for additional_networks.
 While additional_networks takes the